 The affordability requirements on thousands of lowcost, publicly funded, multi-family homes built decades ago are expiring, leaving a significant portion of Colorado's affordable housing stock at risk of being purchased by investors who are likely to raise rents and push out low-income tenants.
 Since its introduction, the bill has been amended significantly under pressure from Governor's office and outside investment interests.
 Amendments include a narrowing of the types of eligible properties to only publicly owned properties of a certain size, an accelerated timeline for local governments to make an offer and close on a property, and a five-year sunset review on the policy.
-One key provision that we sought to protect, which survived the amendment process, was a notification process around the expiration of affordability requirements.
+One key provision that we sought to protect and that survived the amendment process was a notification process around the expiration of affordability requirements.
 The bill passed on a vote of 38-23-4 in the House and 19-14-2 in the Senate.
 The House then concurred with Senate amendments and repassed 41-19-5.
-The Governor signed the bill in a public show of support.
+As of this report's publication, the Governor is expected to allow the bill to become law.